-A split-plot experiment can be considered as two experiments superimposed: One experiment has the whole-plot factor applied to the large experimental units (whole plots), and the other experiment has the split-plot factor applied to the smaller experimental units (split plots).
-The model will reflect this by including two error terms: the whole-plot random error ε^W and the split-plot random error ε^S .
-To get subscripts straight, we will need to set notation:
+A split-plot experiment can be considered as two experiments superimposed:

+- One experiment has the whole-plot factor applied to the large experimental units (whole plots). - The other experiment has the split-plot factor applied to the smaller experimental units (split plots).

+The model will reflect this by including two error terms:

+- the whole-plot random error ε^{W} , and - the split-plot random error ε^{S} .